More

 Consistency

 Much like the name suggests, this term refers to a player’s ability to produce results fantasy managers can rely on.
-A consistent player is the opposite of a boom-or-bust player in that his fantasy scoring is more stable from week to week.
+A consistent player is the opposite of a boom-or-bust player in that his fantasy scoring is more stable every week.

 Drop